DataDog/hiring-engineers/answers.md

 This guide will use the Datadog Agent to monitor a server (that is the local workstation), a local MySQL database, a custom metric and a python application, to simulate a real and complete monitoring service.

 ## Environment
 For this demo, the environment will be based on Linux containers, using the Docker image format, which is the most used format for running Linux containers.
-Nowadays, organization are following the digital transformation using the Linux container to ship their application on the cloud.
-As such, an environment based on this technology is a better fit for demo also in terms of portability and ease of replication.
+Nowadays, organization are following the digital transformation using the Linux containers to ship their applications on the cloud.
+As such, an environment based on this technology is a better fit for a demo, also in terms of portability and ease of replication.

 However, Datadog supports the following platforms:
 ![Supported platforms](images/dd-envs.png)